kennedycasey/ImCo2/README.md

 A Python Tkinter application for coding _lots_ of images.

 IMCO ("IMage COder") is a Python-based application for efficiently annotating image directories with pre-defined, categorical values.
 Version 1 is available [here](https://github.com/marisacasillas/ImCo).
 The app as provided is set up for annotating child-centric daylong image streams, but the input values can be edited to fit your custom needs.
-The current version (version 2) introduces a few new features -- most notably, an option for including text entries in addition to pre-defined categories and an option to view context images.
+The current version (version 2) introduces a few new features---most notably, an option for including text entries in addition to pre-defined categories and an option to view context images.

 ## Running IMCO
 Launch the application by running `app.py` in the imco directory (make sure the file is executable with Python 3 on your machine, e.g., `chmod +x app.py` for OSX with Python 3 installed).

-When ImCo first runs, you'll need to open a your working directory (File > Open or cmd + o).
+When IMCO first runs, you'll need to open a your working directory (File > Open or ⌘ + O).
 This directory should contain a configuration .json file and a subdirectory called "images" that itself contains directories of images to code.
-The ImCo app will save your annotation data in a file called state.db that it creates in your working directory.
+The IMCO app will save your annotation data in a file called state.db that it creates in your working directory.

 The structure of the working directory is as follows: